pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 #### Log Output to _evm.log_

-The option of whether to log playbook output to _evm.log_ can be made when the playbook service or method is created or edited (see [Setting Logging Output](#i1)).
+The option of whether to log playbook output to _evm.log_ can be made when the playbook service or method is created or edited (see screenshot [Setting Logging Output](#i2)).

 ![Setting Logging Output](images/screenshot1.png)

 #### Logging Verbosity

-The desired log verbosity can be selected when the playbook service or method is created or edited (see [Setting Logging Verbosity](#i1)).
+The desired log verbosity can be selected when the playbook service or method is created or edited (see screenshot [Setting Logging Verbosity](#i3)).

 ![Setting Logging Verbosity](images/screenshot2.png)